MasterKale/IAmDocumentation/Setting up Mint for Productivity.md

 Copy, on the other hand, is ticking all the right boxes: it has a Linux client, you get 15GB of free storage, and they offer a nice intermediate paid tier with 250GB of storage for $5/mo.
 You can also use [referral bonuses](https://copy.com?r=2wqKA3) to get up to an additional 25GB of free storage!

-Anyway, you have to manually "install" Copy.
+To start, add a third-party repository that exists to make Copy available via the command line:

+	sudo add-apt-repository ppa:paolorotolo/copy

+Then, install Copy:

+	sudo apt-get update
+	sudo apt-get install copy

+You'll find Copy in `/opt/copy-client/`.

+You can also manually install Copy if you don't trust the PPA.
 I say "manually" because it involves decompressing some files and running one of the executables.

 Start by downloading Copy:

 > https://copy.com/install/linux/Copy.tgz

-Then, decompress the files.
+Then, decompress the files somewhere.
 I placed them in `~/.copy/copy_app/` to keep everything compartmentalized.

-Check out the `README` file for a description of all three ways of running Copy.
+Regardless of how you installed Copy, check out the `README` file for a description of all three methods of running Copy.
 I opted for `CopyAgent`, which places an icon in the system tray and lets you easily monitor the status of Copy.

 You'll also be prompted to place a Copy folder somewhere.
-I pointed it to `~/Copy/` and moved `Documents` inside there to try and make Copy as transparent as possible.
+I pointed it to `~/Copy/` and moved `Documents` and `Desktop` inside there to try and make Copy as transparent as possible.

+And if you want to enable additional Copy-specific options in your File Manager's right-click menu, you can run the following to do so:

+	sudo /opt/copy-client/CopyAgent -installOverlay

+The overlays appear to be supported in Nautilus and Caja.

 ## Create soft-links to settings stored in ~/.config/